AP Explains: What is the online forum 8chan?

 8chan’s popularity rose after the similarly named but unaffiliated site 4chan cracked down on more extreme posts.
 Because the U.S. doesn’t specifically outlaw domestic terrorism the way it does foreign-sponsored extremism, such sites enjoy broad protection from government oversight under the U.S. Constitution’s First Amendment.

-Even if that weren’t the case, sites like 8chan are also difficult to regulate because users can simply move on if moderations grow more strict or if a site shuts down.
+Even if that weren’t the case, content on sites like 8chan are also difficult to stamp out because users can simply move on if moderators grow stricter or if a site shuts down.

-“Dealing with incitement to violence and hatred online goes well beyond any one platform,” the American Defamation League’s Oren Segal said.
+“Dealing with incitement to violence and hatred online goes well beyond any one platform,” the Anti-Defamation League’s Oren Segal said.

+“These hate and racist posts will find another way to get their message out and another site with less scruples will pop up to host them,” added Tim Bajarin, a technology columnist and president of Creative Strategies.
+“The internet has always been a Wild, Wild West medium with very little controls to keep this type of harmful commentary from seeing the light of day.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has corrected Oren Segal’s title.